top of page

 • 1 min read

-Preferred information processing patterns spill over into work outputs - all the way up to branding, strategy, and audit issues.
+Preferred information processing patterns spill over into work outputs, all the way up to branding, strategy, customer feedback, and audit issues.
 And that's exactly where they can be identified and assessed from a risk perspective.

 Information is not the same as information processing.